Our posture on security

 Which third-party vendors does NOSIBLE rely on?

-NOSIBLE uses Bright Data for proxy infrastructure, OVHcloud for bare-metal hosting, Hugging Face for GPU-hosted embedding endpoints, Google Cloud for core services, and Wasabi for S3-compatible storage.
-NOSIBLE maintains lists of competitors for each vendor so it can move if needed without redesigning the service.
+NOSIBLE uses Bright Data for proxy infrastructure, OVHcloud for bare-metal hosting, Hugging Face and RunPod for dedicated GPU-hosted embedding endpoints, Google Cloud for datastore, storage, error reporting, and secret management, Wasabi for raw HTML and parsed JSON in S3-compatible storage, and AWS us-east-1 for NOSIBLE World S3 delivery.
+NOSIBLE maintains alternatives for critical vendors so it can move without redesigning the service.

 What open-source technology does NOSIBLE use?